-As I’ve said, one of the worst communication media for customer relationship management (CRM) is plain and simple email.
+Email is one of the worst communication media for customer relationship management (CRM).

 A helpdesk system such as http://www.sirportly.com/ will allow many users to log into a central resource and support your customers online while building a searchable database of common queries.

 A pool of operators can manage the helpdesk, and if you build out your FAQ’s and data sheets, it’s a very low-cost method of offering round the clock support.

 2. Don’t Use Facebook As A Customer Service Portal.

 Using social media for customer support is a classic error.